discordjs/discord.js/docs/topics/voice.md

 ## Joining a voice channel
 The example below reacts to a message and joins the sender's voice channel, catching any errors.
-This is important as it allows us to obtain a `VoiceConnection` that we can start to stream audio with
+This is important as it allows us to obtain a `VoiceConnection` that we can start to stream audio with.

 ```js
 const Discord = require('discord.js');